Carson Palmer: Post-playing career

 Following his retirement, Palmer became an advocate for cannabidiol.
 He partnered with CBD-based liniment maker Level Select in late 2019.

 In 2024, Palmer returned to Santa Margarita as a volunteer coach for the freshman team, on which his son Fletch was the starting quarterback.
 At the end of the season, the school appointed him as head coach of the varsity team.
+On October 31, 2025, Santa Margarita won a share of the Trinity Leauge title for the first time in school history.
+On November 28, 2025, they won the CIF Southern Section championship with a 42-7 blowout victory over Corona Centennial.
+On December 13, 2025, the school won a state championship with Palmer as the head coach.

 Personal life

 On July 5, 2003, Palmer wed former USC soccer player, Shaelyn Fernandes, whom he met during freshman orientation.
 They currently reside in Sun Valley, Idaho.
 His brother, Jordan Palmer, was his best man at the wedding.
 Palmer and his wife have four children together: twins Fletch and Elle, Bries, and Carter.

 Not counting endorsement deals Palmer earned over $174 million during his NFL career.
 In 2015, Forbes estimated that Palmer's annual income was $29 million.
 He and his wife pledged to make a challenge gift of $300,000 for Compassion International's "Fill the Stadium" initiative.

 Following his first reconstructed knee surgery and learning that the tendon used for his knee came from a cadaver, Palmer had his wife drive him to the local Department of Motor Vehicles to have his driver's license updated to make him an organ donor as gratitude to the family who donated the tendon to him.
 Coincidentally, the teammate who caught his pass when he first injured his knee, Chris Henry, also donated several organs following his death in a 2009 auto accident.